-Low blood oxygen, known as hypoxemia, means that the level of oxygen in the blood has fallen below normal levels, due to one or more of many different causes.
+Low blood oxygen, known as hypoxemia, means that the level of oxygen in the blood has dropped below average, normal levels, due to one or more of many different causes.
 Under most circumstances, breathing room air, normal readings range from 95 to 100 percent.
-Levels under 90 percent are considered low, so you probably are worrying unnecessarily.
+Levels above 90 percent are not considered low, so you probably are worrying unnecessarily.

-Oxygen levels are best measured via an arterial blood gas test that also measures carbon dioxide and pH or, less precisely, with an oximeter, a device that clips on the end of a finger and shines a light through it.
-The color of the light coming out the other side is analyzed by a tiny computer in the device to determine your blood oxygen level.
+Oxygen levels are best measured with an arterial blood gas test that also measures carbon dioxide and pH or, less precisely, with an oximeter, a device that clips on the end of a finger and shines a light through it.
+The color of the light coming through the finger is analyzed by a tiny computer in the device to determine blood oxygen level.

-Another cause of low blood oxygen is a condition called obesity hyperventilation syndrome (OHS) in which poor breathing leads to too much carbon dioxide and too little oxygen.
-While the exact cause of this condition isn’t known, it is believed to stem from two factors:
+Another is obesity hyperventilation syndrome (OHS) in which poor breathing leads to too much carbon dioxide and too little oxygen in the blood.
+It is believed to stem from two factors:

 - A defect in the brain’s control over breathing